87Vivi/earthlab.github.io/_backups/course-materials/co-floods-2-data-r/2016-06-12-download-COOP-NEIS-Precipitation-data.md

 * Set a NoData Value to NA in R (if completing Additional Resources code).

 ### Things You'll Need To Complete This Lesson
-Please be sure you have the most current version of R and, preferably, RStudio to write your code.
+*Please be sure you have the most current version of R and, preferably, RStudio to write your code*.

  **R Skill Level:** Intermediate - To succeed in this tutorial, you will need to have basic knowledge for use of the R software program.